 If you’re going through a divorce, you’re probably exhausted by the emotional upheaval and the day-to-day details of carving out a new, separate life.

 One thing that’s easily overlooked — or outright ignored — in the turmoil of divorce is what your financial picture will look like down the road.
-Some people just want out of their marriage as quickly as possible and don’t consider the financial ramifications of their actions.
+Some people want out of their marriage as quickly as possible and don’t consider their actions’ financial ramifications.
 But you need to slow down some and look to the future.
 No doubt your financial life has been intertwined with your spouse’s during your marriage.
 Perhaps financial struggles even contributed to the end of your marriage — that’s not unusual.
 While it’s not always possible to sever the financial cord with your soon-to-be-ex-spouse completely (particularly if you have children), if it is at all possible to make a clean break when dividing the property and allocating the debts, do so.
 If you stay connected to your ex-spouse financially, you’re at risk.

 At divorce, some basic rules apply in dividing marital property.
 First of all, you are entitled to divide your property any way you want.
 It really doesn’t matter what the laws of your state say.
-They apply only if you and your spouse can’t agree on the division of property and take your dispute to court for a judge to decide.
-Otherwise, you’re free to divide your property in the way that makes sense for the two of you.
+They apply only if you and your spouse can’t agree on the property division and take your dispute to court for a judge to decide.
+Otherwise, you’re free to divide your property in a way that makes sense for the two of you.

 - The property each spouse brought into the marriage is considered that spouse’s separate property, and that spouse gets to take it out of the marriage.
 For example, if you entered your marriage owning a sport utility vehicle, you get to take it with you when you divorce.